joschro/ansible-role-rpi-hdmi-webcam/README.md

 Dependencies
 ------------

-Out-of-the-box support on RaspOS "Bullseye".
+Out-of-the-box support on RaspiOS "Bullseye".
 "Buster" does not work out-of-the-box.
 Needs Ansible role ```joschro.rpi-hdmi-webcam``` from this repo (from Ansible Galaxy soon).

 Example Playbook